Professional Feed Pellet Machine Manufacturer, CE Certificated

 Here are a few more tips to help you use your feed pellet machine successfully.

 Pre-Check All Materials for Debris

 Make sure all hard objects are removed from raw materials before you feed them into the pellet machine.
 You would be amazed at what sorts of materials end up in the animal feed, from bits of metal to small pieces of plastic.
-Even small shards can be detrimental and cause damage to the main shaft, die, or roller.
+Even small shards can be detrimental and cause damage to the main shaft, mate, or roller.

 If you don’t check these places for contaminants first, you may want to consider installing a tubular magnet inside the feed hopper.
 This should catch bits of metal to prevent them from damaging or contaminating the food.

 Most flat dies and rollers in pellet machines are processed using high-heat treatment.
 There are many rags inside the die holes, so you should always grind the material thoroughly.

 Pretreat Your Raw Materials

 This won’t be necessary for all types of materials, but you may find that you need to treat super wet material before feeding it into the feed pellet machine.
 It would be around 14% ki he 20% for the best results.
 Materials that are too dry won’t take shape well, while those too wet will cause the pellets to be loose and soggy.

 Make sure the size of the raw material is less than the size of the hole size on the dies, mo ia foki.
 This usually means that raw materials should be 5 mm or less.
 Otherwise, they can clog the holes and make your pellet production endeavors less efficient.